Skip to content

 Data encryption

 The application’s data storage is provided by database technology built into web browsers: IndexedDB.
-The IndexedDB standard does not natively support encryption — other websites cannot access your stored data, but it is not “encrypted at rest” and thus not secured against unrestricted access to your device.
-This has a similar security profile to storing an unencrypted text or spreadsheet file on your computer — access to that file could be restricted by securing access to your device, using data encryption at a lower level (e.g. using volume encryption provided by the operating system), etc.
+The IndexedDB standard does not natively support encryption.
+Other websites cannot access your stored data, but it is not “encrypted at rest” and thus not secured against unrestricted access to your device.
+This has a similar security profile to storing an unencrypted text or spreadsheet file on your computer — access to that file could be restricted by securing access to your device, using data encryption at a lower level (e.g., using volume encryption provided by the operating system), etc.